AaltoSciComp/scicomp-docs/data/outline.rst

      * yes
    * * Archive
      * Data which a longer life that project.
-Practically the same, but better to sort early.
+Practically the same, but better to sort things out early.
+Also longer snapshot and guaranteed to get backed up to tape.
      * Workstations, Triton login node.  /m/$dept/project/$group.
      * Same as above
      * yes